Momking/National_geography_clone/README.md

 # National_geography_clone
-This website is created only for educational purposes
+This website is created with a different type of animation.